InstaEncouragements Building a worldwide online community of encouragers encouraging others in the faith of Jesus Christ. Join the movement!

 Are you looking for fresh, Scripture-based material for your women's small group or Bible study?
 This 10-week study covers issues we all face and issues we all need help with.

 If you and I were Pen Pals, The Heart That Heals is the letter I would write to you if you’d lost a child, a husband, a best friend, or a sister.
 It’s the kind of letter I would seal with a heart-shaped sticker that says, God Loves You, you know, that kind of sticker you used to get in Sunday school.
-You’d read my letter and you’d know, yes, you would know, He truly does love me!
+You’d read my letter and you’d know, yes, you would know, He truly loves me!

 eleven